rackerlabs/design-system/_component_design/popovers.md

 ## Hidden content popovers

-Use a popover to reveal hidden content so that it is accessible, but doesn’t clutter the background screen.
+Use a popover to reveal hidden content so that it is accessible but doesn’t clutter the background screen.

 If the content is dynamic or interactive, a popover is preferable to a [tooltip]({{site.baseurl}}/components/tooltip.html).
 For example, use a popover when you present the user with a table or visualization that contains clickable areas.